 The European Union is the most outstanding example of nations willingly surrendering elements of their sovereignty and uniting for the common good.
-Jean Monnet and his colleagues found the right strategy for Europe, starting from a smaller group of ‘progressive’ states and evolving step by step, and Treaty by Treaty, towards the ultimate goal of a European Federation (still not achieved in full).
+Jean Monnet and his colleagues found an effective strategy for Europe, starting from a smaller group of ‘progressive’ states and evolving step by step, and Treaty by Treaty, towards the ultimate goal of a European Federation (still not achieved in full).

 Our proposal is designed to be the first step in a similar process at the global level.
 We propose the formation of a World Security Community (WSC) of democratic nations with a global mission, first to guarantee the security and freedom of all its members, and then to act as their peacebuilding and peacekeeping arm in the wider world, under the aegis of the UN.
-This would be a natural continuation of current trends.
+The recent invasion of Ukraine by Russia has added great urgency to these sort of initiatives to unite the democracies, and defend against autocracy.
 One possible route to this objective would be the enlargement of NATO into a global alliance, for instance.
 NATO lost its original purpose with the collapse of the Soviet Union, and has slowly been adopting a new global role in line with our proposal.

 The key elements of our proposal are as follows: